Chen Quanguo: Personality

 The South China Morning Post has said that Chen is known for not putting jokes, slogans or personal anecdotes in official speeches.
 It also noted that he preferred to stay in the background during press meetings.

 Sanctions

 On 9 July 2020, the United States government imposed Global Magnitsky Act sanctions and visa restrictions against Chen Quanguo, together with Zhu Hailun, Wang Mingshan and Huo Liujun.
 These sanctions were imposed as a result of Chen's involvement in the Uyghur genocide.
-With sanctions, he and his immediate relatives are barred from entering the US and will have US-based assets frozen.
+With sanctions, he and his immediate relatives are barred from entering the U.S. and will have U.S.-based assets frozen.
+Chen, in an interview with Xinhua News Agency, called the sanctions a "naked, unreasonable and unreasonable hegemonic behavior", and said "I have no interest in going to the United States, and I don’t have a penny of assets in the United States".

+On 10 December 2024, Minister of Foreign Affairs of Canada Mélanie Joly announced Canada's sanctions against Chen and seven other government officials of Xinjiang and Tibet involved in serious human rights violations.